ST10498309/WEDE5020Part1-/README.md

 ##### Fixed
 1. File and folder structure
 Feedback stated that I need to improve my naming of my html folders.
--I changed the named of homepage.html to index.html.
+-I changed the name of homepage.html to index.html.
 I also removed all the _page after each html file name.
 My navigation had the outdated names of the web pages so I corrected it.
 E.g. When i changed the homepage.html to index.html then my navigation was not functioning properly so I updated all the web pages names which linked it accordingly.